Resolution Planning

 DPI / PPI Calculator

-Compute pixel density for screens and effective print DPI for graphics and photography workflows.
+Compute pixel density for screens and effective print DPI for graphics, photo exports, and physical artwork workflows.

 DPI / PPI Calculator